Szymqn/AirbnbListingAnalisis/README.md

 **Introduction**

-This documentation describes a Python program that provides statistical information about Airbnb listings.
-The program uses the Pandas, Matplotlib and Pathlib libraries to read a CSV file containing Airbnb data and generate various visualizations and statistics.
+This is program that provides statistical information about Airbnb listings.
+The program uses mainly the Pandas, Matplotlib and Pathlib libraries to read a CSV file containing Airbnb data and generate various visualizations and statistics.

 **Prerequisites**